skip to content

 What is the tax rate on Surplus Lines premiums in Alabama?

-The tax rate for Alabama is 6%
+The surplus lines tax rate for Alabama is 6% of the gross premium (premium + policy fees)

 Does Alabama maintain a list of eligible insurers?